 Mobile app development has become a big business.
 Most companies that want to dominate their market and stay competitive will need an app they can use to interact with their customers.

 A quality app will require a focus on both the user interface (UI) and the user experience (UX), and that’s why it’s important to employ both UI and UX professionals throughout the development process.
-The differences between the interface and experience roles can be confusing to people not well versed in the terminology.
+The differences between the UX and UI roles can be confusing to people not well versed in the terminology.

 At its basic core, UX operates on the macro level while UI operates on the micro level.
 To put it differently, the user interface is all about making the app attractive while the user experience is about making the app functional.
 Both UI and UX are integral parts of making an app appealing to the user.